How To Remove Google Reviews

 - Click on the “More” icon (the three dots, one above the other).

-- You can then choose to either edit the review that you left or delete the review.
+- You can then choose to either edit or delete the review.

 Hopefully, by now you will have a solid understanding of how to delete a Google review by following the steps outlined above.
 Remove a Google review that is bad and get your business back on track.